jasonbot/weblog/content/weblog/trying-out-paperwm.md

 Now I'm [trying out PaperWM](https://extensions.gnome.org/extension/6099/paperwm/).
 The concept simplifies and streamlines windows fro occupying a fully two dimensional space into something resembling 1.5 dimensions: windows are all arranged side-by-side infinitely, and you just traverse along the line of windows to find what you're looking for.

 I've been using it full time for a week and I'm pretty happy with it.
 Maybe this will stick for a while.

+**Update 2024-11-22:** PaperWS hard crashes when I launch games that try to switch to fullscreen from Steam.
+Back to the drawing board!